ChitrakCDB/MachineLearningAlgorithms/README.md

 # MachineLearningAlgorithms

-The Repository Contains All the algorithms performed by me During semester 6 in subject of MAchine Learning
+The Repository Contains All the algorithms performed by me During semester 6 in subject of Machine Learning